This a simple guide that will show you how to make compost for your garden and explains what exactly it is.

 Think half of one and half of the other.
 It doesn’t have to be an exact measurement but if you see it’s mostly cardboard boxes, add some of those grass clippings in.

-I also pour a bit of water inside from time to time because you want your pile to be as moist as a wrung out sponge.
-I even stir it around with a pitch fork or shovel maybe once a month to make sure it’s that way throughout.
+I also pour a bit of water inside from time to time because you want your pile to be as moist as a wrung-out sponge.
+It is a good idea to stir it around with a pitchfork or shovel maybe once a month.
+This will ensure it doesn’t get completely dried out and everything continues to break down effectively.

 What Happens Next